-Profit Potential for Day Trading Futures
+The Monthly Profit Potential for Day-Trading Futures

-Assume that volatility permits a trader to make five round turn trades per day using the above parameters.
-A round turn means entering and exiting a trade.
+Assume that volatility permits a trader to make five round-turn trades per day using the above parameters.
+(A round turn means entering and exiting a trade.)
 If there are 20 trading days in a month, the trader is making 100 trades, on average, each month.

 - 55 trades were profitable: 55 x $100 = $5,500

-- 45 trades were losers: 45 x ($62.5) = ($2,812.5)
+- 45 trades were losers: 45 x ($62.50) = ($2,812.50)

-Gross profit is $5,500 – $2,812.50 = $2,687.5
+Gross profit is $5,500 – $2,812.50 = $2,687.50.

-Assume commissions and fees of $4.12 per round turn trade.
+Assume commissions and fees of $4.12 per round-turn trade.

 Net profit is $2,687.50 – $412 = $2,275.50

-Assuming a net profit of $2,275.50, the return on the account for the month is 32.5%, or $2,275.50 divided by $7,000).
-See the Refinements section below for factors that could affect this return.
+Assuming a net profit of $2,275.50, the return on the account for the month is 32.5%, or $2,275.50 divided by $7,000 and then multiplied by 100.

-It isn't always possible to find five good day trades a day, especially when the market is moving slowly for extended periods of time.
-It's also possible that during low volatility times attaining the eight tick target isn't possible, which means some trades will be exited for a smaller gain.
-Also, a trader exercising discretion over their trades may not always lose the full five ticks.
+It isn't always possible to find five good trades a day, especially when the market is moving slowly for extended periods of time.
+And during low-volatility periods, attaining the eight-tick target isn't always possible, which means some trades will be exited for a smaller gain.
+Conversely, a trader who exits a trade at their own initiative, rather than using a stop loss, may not always lose the full five ticks.

 Slight changes in profits and losses on each trade greatly affect overall profitability over many trades.